 1. The Hairy Lemon

 The Hairy Lemon is named after a famous Dublin character, The Hairy Lemon captures the essence of Irish whimsy and charm.
-This quirky and vibrant pub boasts eclectic decor that adds to its playful ambiance.
+This quirky and vibrant pub boasts eclectic decor that adds to its playful ambience.
 Whether you're indulging in hearty pub fare or enjoying a pint, The Hairy Lemon promises a memorable and fun-filled experience.

 This is my favourite pub in Dublin and definitely, one of the best pubs in Dublin because it has the best bar staff and the best atmosphere of any other pub in Dublin.
 It’s located just 500 meters from Grafton Street and I can’t forget to mention that some scenes from the iconic movie "The Commitments" were filmed here.